PTsolvers/Chmy.jl/docs/src/getting_started.md

 ## Model Setup

-The diffusion model that we resolve for should contain the following model setup
+The diffusion model that we solve should contain the following model setup

 ```julia
 # geometry